 Credit Scores Indicate the Past and Don’t Predict the Future

 If we once again look back at the Great Recession of 2008, credit scores did not reflect the economic condition of consumers until well into 2009.
 There is a delayed adjustment in credit scores.
 If a homeowner misses a payment it takes about a month to affect their credit score.
-When a homeowner is on a payment program with their lender, it may not affect their credit score at all or for some time into the future.
+When a homeowner is on a payment program with their lender, it may not affect their credit score at all or for some time in the future.
+The lag time of when a credit score is affected is likely to be extended into 2023 and even 2024.

 What We’re Experiencing is Temporary